School Leadership

 1. Terminology

 The 2003 Framework Law on Primary and Secondary Education (amended in 2007) guides pre-primary to secondary education at the state level and also informs laws, regulations and rulebooks at the decentralised level of entities, (Federation of Bosnia and Herzegovina and the Republika Srpska) as well as the Brčko District of BiH (a self-governing administrative unit).
-This Framework law also guides laws and regulations at the contonal level the FBiH entity.
+This Framework law also guides laws and regulations at the cantonal level the FBiH entity.

 This framework law uses the term school director (direktor škole) to refer to the head of a school.
 As per Article 52, the school director is responsible for the day-to-day management of the school and for leading the pedagogical activities of the school.